Introduction

 SCHIZOPHRENIA- DISCONNECTION FROM REAL WORLD

-Schizophrenia is a debilitating disorder affecting more than one percent of the population in any given year.
-Of all the psychotic disorders schizophrenia has the most severe impact on people’s lives and on the health care system.
+This really debilitating disorder affects more than one percent of the population annually.
+And frankly, among all the psychotic disorders, schizophrenia puts the biggest strain on people’s lives and on the whole healthcare system.

 Related Articles: